Kudaes/MrAngryPersistent/README.md

 ### COM Object hijack

-Usually, when applications look for a COM Object they search first on the Current User (HKCU) registry and, if they dont find it there, they look for it under Local Machine (HKLM) registry.
-This method generates a new InProcServer32 key (poiting to our malicious payload) that does not exist yet in HKCU.
+Usually, when applications look for a COM Object they search first in the Current User (HKCU) registry entries and, if they dont find it there, they look for it in Local Machine (HKLM) entries.
+This method generates a new InProcServer32 key (poiting to our malicious payload) with the GUID of a valid COM Object that is not registered yet in HKCU.
 The next time any application tries to load the COM Object it will find it first on HKCU, loading the malicious dll instead of the legit one which is referenced on HKLM.

 - **User dependent persistence.**
 	- The persistence will only be triggered during sessions of the same user used to modify the registry [Current User registry keys].
 Other users' sessions won't be affected.